Encrypt-S/navd/docs/using_bootstrap_dat.md

-You don't need to trust the file as the `addblock` utility verifies every block using the same rules that are used when downloading the block chain normally through the Bitcoin protocol.
+You don't need to trust the file as the `addblock` utility verifies every block using the same rules that are used when downloading the block chain normally through the Navcoin protocol.
 Additionally, the chain rules contain hard-coded checkpoints for the known-good block chain at periodic intervals.
 This ensures that not only is it a valid chain, but it is the same chain that everyone else is using.